 - advises students and communicates with families, including writing reports and leading conferences

-- accompanies students on three 1-week fall, winter, and spring class trips to our Catskills farm
+- accompanies students on one 1-week trip to our Catskills farm

 - fulfills other various duties, including lunch and park coverage

 - collaborates with the 7th and 8th grade team on sustaining a dynamic program and developing interdisciplinary collaborations, including the 7th and 8th grade activism project